MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+05/10/2024: Updated FFmpeg with up to 7.1 and latest nightly, vvenc, vvdec latest up to 3.0.0-rc2 and others.
 25/09/2024: Updated FFmpeg with latest nightly, vvenc, vvdec and others.
 Added support of qrencode and quirc for QR-code encoding/decoding external filter for Windows & Linux builds only. (sorry for hiatus nearly three months)
 30/06/2024: Updated FFmpeg with latest nightly, vvenc and others.
 Added support of SVT-HEVC and SVT-VP9 external libraries to FFmpeg VVCEasy builds for Windows & Linux x86_64 only.
 28/06/2024: Updated FFmpeg with latest nightly, vvenc, vvdec and others.
 New Film Grain Synthesis (FGS) has added to vvenc (experimental) and vvdec.